 Several bugs were squashed and tools improved since my last post.
 For example, a bug was found by a helpful user of my tools which caused my lithophane stl models to be incompatible with several commonly used 3D CAD tools that I never use (like Slic3r and Window's 3D Viewer).
 I found an error in my stl file format that none of my tools seemed to care about, and removed that error.
 Now those tools can use the lithophane models generated by this website.
 Additionally, I made some improvements to the Circular Lithophane Maker that make it more reliable and robust as well as making the Circular Lithophane Maker produce models that are rounder instead of pixelated on the inner walls of its frame.

 Get paid to print lithophanes!

 We are looking for 3D printers to partner with us to provide lithophane 3D printing services to people in the general public that want lithophanes.
 We will connect the general public with 3D printing experts (see our Partners page) who can print lithophanes.

 We have already partnered with Denver 3D Printing, Brod 2000, and Huntsville 3D Printing.
 Go to their websites and ask them for a quote on your next lithophane.
 Aside from lithophanes, these companies also serve the automotive, maritine, and aerospace industries.

-Contact me at [email protected] if you want to become a partner!
+Contact me by joining the Lithophane Maker User's group on Facebook or by emailing me at [email protected] if you want to become a partner!